Master of Science in Nursing

 - Integrate patient-centered and culturally responsive strategies into the delivery of clinical prevention, health promotion and population-focused services.

-Post-master's certificate programs of study are available in all tracks of the MSN program for nurses who already hold a master's degree with a major in nursing.
+Post-graduate certificate programs of study are available in all tracks of the MSN program for nurses who already hold a master's degree with a major in nursing.

 Allen College considers admitting applicants living out of state or country.